greyltc/android_external_sshfs/README.md

 Limitations
 -----------
 * Media files mounted this way will not be picked up automatically by an automated media scanner.
-* Mounting to any arbitrary directory doesn't always work, this may be because some directories are already fuse mounts and nested fuse mounting is failing.
-To be safe, mount in /data/local/
+* Mounting to any arbitrary directory doesn't always work (like directly to the SD card), this may be because some directories are already fuse mounts and nested fuse mounting seems to be unreliable.
+I've had the most luck with mounting to /data/local/
 * Errors are currently not being displayed anywhere (that I'm aware of).
 This means that if anything goes wrong with the command it simply returns 1 and dumps you back to the command line with no indication of what whent wrong.